-George Mason law students and graduates have a long and well-deserved reputation for being hard workers with team-player attitudes.
-The overwhelming majority of students—full and part-time students alike—works in some capacity during the school year and participates in one or more of the law school’s field programs or extracurricular activities.
+Scalia Law School students and graduates have a long and well-deserved reputation for being hard workers with team-player attitudes.
+The overwhelming majority of students—full and part-time students alike—works in some capacity during the school year and/or participates in one or more of the law school’s field programs or cocurricular activities.
 Students are allowed to and routinely do toggle back and forth between full- and part-time academic programs to accommodate evolving employment opportunities.
-A strong work ethic combined with the law school’s location in the Washington, D.C., metropolitan area—a market unparalleled for those holding a JD—has led Mason students and graduates to a wealth of legal, policy, and business opportunities.
+A strong work ethic combined with the law school’s location in the Washington, D.C., metropolitan area—a market unparalleled for those holding a JD—has led Scalia Law students and graduates to a wealth of legal, policy, and business opportunities.

-George Mason has always provided employment data to admitted and current students on the web page, via the ABA, during presentations at our open houses and mandatory career orientation sessions, and one-on-one.
-Joining an increasing number of law schools, we have now consolidated data we have presented in multiple formats into a single presentation.
-We will continue to discuss employment facts and trends during our open houses, orientation sessions, and communiqués to admitted and current students and encourage all who have questions regarding law student or graduate employment to attend our career events or contact a career counselor in the Career, Academic and Alumni Services Office at 703-993-8020 or [email protected].
+Scalia Law has always provided employment data to admitted and current students on the web page, via the ABA, during presentations at our open houses and mandatory career orientation sessions, and one-on-one.
+We encourage all who have questions regarding law student or graduate employment to attend our career events or contact a career counselor in the Career and Academic Services at 703-993-8020 or [email protected].

 Reportable salary information does not include bonuses, part-time salaries, or other non-traditional compensation packages, and some graduate choose not to disclose their salaries.
-The Career, Academic, and Alumni Services Office does collect information pertaining to bonuses, part-time and hourly wages, and benefit packages.
+The Career and Academic Services Office does collect information pertaining to bonuses, part-time and hourly wages, and benefit packages.
 If you would like to know more, please contact 703-993-8020.